Fort Alden |

 Rome Arsenal (2)

 A three-acre Federal arsenal with magazines, workshops, Officers' quarters, hospital, and barracks.
-The Commandant's House has been restored, located at 514 West Dominick Street.
-The rest of the site is commercial development.
+The Commandant's House (aka Arsenal House) has been restored, located at 514 West Dominick Street (private property).
+The rest of the arsenal site is now commercial development.

 (Old) Fort Schuyler (3)